mijamessmith/billing-template/README.md

 A customer could have many orders, each with many shipments, and these could be invoiced together.

-## Additional API Features Not Present
+## Additional API Features And Billing Architecture

 1. **Payload Validation**:
    - To expedite the application launch, a payload/request schema verification tool, such as JSON Schema validation or GraphQL, was not implemented.